I swiped the key and the door opened up to a winter wonderland. White. All in white.

 And then there was this pool with spectacular views of Bangkok.
 I really wish I’d had more time to lounge around the hotel and enjoy some of the facilities like the lengthy pool, but between getting up at 6 in the morning to get ready for a day at the conference, followed by networking sessions and then after parties, there was very little time left to enjoy this amazing pool, so I guess I’ll just have to go back sometime.

-- Sunrise over Silom—a gentle glow on the high-rises and temples.
+- Sunrise over Silom — a gentle glow on the high-rises and distant temples.

-- Golden hour—the whole city bathes in warm pastels just before dusk.
+- Golden hour — the whole city bathed in warm pastels just before dusk.

-- Storm watching—lightning shows in the distance make for an unexpectedly cozy evening in.
+- Storm watching — lightning shows rolling over the city made for an unexpectedly cosy evening in.

-The Pullman Bangkok Hotel G is brilliantly versatile—here’s how different types of travelers can make the most of a stay:
+The Pullman Bangkok Hotel G is genuinely versatile — here’s how different types of travellers tend to get the most out of a stay:

 - Spacious work desks and in-room coffee for early mornings

-- Quick access to Silom business district, embassies, and conference venues
+- Quick access to the Silom business district, embassies and conference venues

 - Quiet rooms with blackout curtains for quality rest

-- Rooftop bars and private window nooks for date night or solo reflection
+- Rooftop bars and private window nooks for a date night or solo evening in

 - Flexible room arrangements (twin, double, suites)